 Proyecto Mirador has installed more than 185,000 stoves (and there’s an ongoing waitlist of families) throughout Honduras!
 Mogli’s Salesforce implementation, as a result, needed to create an organized, centralized communication system that ensured all the stoves were functioning and performing correctly, as well as support staff’s safety.

 Nearly every Honduran family has a cell phone, so Proyecto Mirador made SMS their primary means of communication.
 The organization uses Mogli SMS to send automated drip campaigns, maintenance tips, and safety information to families.
 All of the beneficiaries' can text questions and feedback into Salesforce, quickly getting them the support they need in a trackable way.

 Proyecto Mirador also uses Mogli internally to register and activate cookstoves, obtain feedback with SMS-based surveys, and auto-create support cases in Salesforce when maintenance is required.
-Mogli creates and updates Salesforce records, to it's simple for staff to create Salesforce reports on who owns a stove, when it was built, and how well it’s working.
+Mogli creates and updates Salesforce records, so it’s simple for staff to create Salesforce reports on who owns a stove, when they built it, and how well it’s working.

 Essentially, SMS messages enable remote stove installation assistance, maintenance, and monitoring at scale without needing to send a field agent into a potentially unsafe situation.
-Regular maintenance extends the lifetime of the stove, subsequently reducing the costs associated with replacement, as well.
+Regular maintenance extends the lifetime of the stove, subsequently reducing the costs associated with replacement.

 Salesforce Einstein Vision AI